What is Money Service Business?

 - cashing cheques which are made payable to customers and guaranteeing cheques;

-- issuing, selling or redeeming money orders or traveller’s cheques for cash;
+- issuing, selling or redeeming drafts, money orders or traveller’s cheques for cash;

 - operating a bureau de change whereby cash in one currency is exchanged for cash in another currency.”

 Deposit Companies Act 1999 are exempted from the Act.
 In addition, where a

 company provides any of the services listed above as an ancillary service to

 its clients and does not levy a separate charge, the Authority is not likely to